Dewatering Filter Tubes

 - What do you plan to do with the waste solids?

-- Are there any space or environmental concerns in the location where you plan to place the Dewatering Filter Tube?
+- Are there any space or environmental concerns in the location where you plan to place the dewatering filter tube?

-Using an Aquaculture Wastewater Treatment System
+Using an Aquaculture Wastewater Processing System

 Step 3: If using polymers or flocculants, place the appropriate type for your wastewater mix in the geotextile tube before filling it.
 (Polymers/flocculants help the suspended solids coagulate and more quickly separate from the water.
 They are designed specifically to attract the type of material that is to be separated from the aquaculture wastewater.)